The maximum number of points for the lab report is 100. The following list shows how these 100 points are distributed:

 include other relevant details of the experiments (e.g. band spacing,

-mass of the cart, angle measurement)?
+mass of the cart, height of the track)?

 the following details: